CORE CURRICULUM FOR EACH GRADE/CLASS (Modification may be made and is dependent upon placement test results.)

 Grades K-2 (Primary Stage)

 Priority is given to reading, writing, and arithmetic along with the development of good work habits and joyful attitudes.
-Latin begins in 2nd grade Phonics and Reading Spelling and Printing Arithmetic Geography, History, and Science Christian Studies, Music, and Art Physical Education
+Latin begins in 2nd grade Cursive begins in the 1st grade Phonics and Reading Spelling and Printing Arithmetic Geography, History, and Science Christian Studies, Music, and Art Physical Education

 Here are links to our curriculum provider's webpage for this grade: Please note: We utilize other resources in addition to Memoria Press (which serves as our core).
 Parents are welcome to visit our classrooms at any time.
 Most of the children's work will be kept at school until the end of the year because we create portfolios as a means of assessment.
 K12